 - Lee Eskey - Adjunct Professor of Acting

 - Shun Lee Fong - Adjunct Professor of Media Law

-- Gina Fricchione - Adjunct Professor of the Business of Film
+- Gina Fricchione - Adjunct Professor of Acting

 - John Kincaid - Professor of Theology and Scripture

 - Robert Kirbyson - Adjunct Professor of Cinematography

 - Joe Mignone - Adjunct Professor of Business

 - Rob Morgenroth - Adjunct Professor of Visual Effects

 - Vernon Mortensen - Professor of Film Producing and Distribution